 Children under three who can be seated on an adult’s lap do not need a ticket, but they must remain there during the ceremony.

-Beginning the week of March 23, 2020, each student who confirmed their attendance for university commencement will be sent an email with instructions on how to claim their initial up-to-six guest tickets.
+Beginning the week of July 20, 2020, each student who confirmed their attendance for university commencement will be sent an email with instructions on how to claim their initial up-to-four guest tickets.
 Tickets may be claimed through the online process